R-Suresh/Guesture-controlled-music-player/README.md

 ## Running instructions

-* Download the repo and run the app file from the command line as follows - `python app.py`
+* Download the repo and pip install the requirements.txt `pip install -r requirements.txt`

+* Run the app file from the command line as follows - `python app.py`

 * This would open up a detection window to set skin detection and threshold parameters.